BrowniesDesserts

 3 stacked oat flour brownies on a white plate

 I love these oat flour brownies because they are the perfect balance between cakey and fudgy.
-Here are a few more great things about this recipe:
+Made with simple ingredients, here are a few more great things about this recipe:

 • It’s perfect to satisfy your chocolate craving (chocolate fans, also check out these chocolate chip cookies!)